 You will see output like this:

-If the firmware isn’t up to date it will look like this:
+If the firmware isn’t up to date it will indicate an update is required like this:

 We now can see that there is updated firmware for our device.
-To install this update we will use the -a switch:
+To install this update we will use the -a switch as well as the -d switch (which means to check the bootloader):

-Reboot now by typing sudo reboot and then run sudo rpi-eeprom-update again.
+Reboot the Pi by typing sudo reboot and then run sudo rpi-eeprom-update again.
 This time it should tell you it is now up to date!

 Changing rpi-eeprom’s Release Channel